Nick Anderson (chef)

 Nick Anderson is a Michelin-starred British chef and restaurateur.
-He has been the head chef at The Boxing Hare in Chipping Norton, West Oxfordshire, since 2017.
+He has been the head chef at The Boxing Hare, in Chipping Norton, West Oxfordshire, since 2017.

 Career

 Anderson attained his first head-chef role in 1987, at Antony Griffith Harris's The Canal Brasserie in London.

 In 1991, he left The Canal and opened Nick's Bistro @ Rococo, in King's Lynn, Norfolk, within a 17th-century building.
-In 2001, Anderson closed the restaurant and moved Rococo from King's Lynn to The Crown in Wells, Somerset.
+In 2001, Anderson closed the restaurant and moved Rococo from King's Lynn to The Crown in Wells-next-the-Sea.
 It opened in June 2001.
 In 2004, he and his financial backers parted ways, forcing Anderson to leave the hotel.
 He spent almost a year on unemployment, and became bankrupt.

 In 2005, Anderson returned to King's Lynn and reopened Rococo.
 His sous-chef was Tim Sanford.
 The restaurant closed in 2007.

 Anderson worked at The Bell, in Hampton Poyle, Oxfordshire, for seven years.

-In 2007, Anderson was reunited with Antony Griffith Harris when he became head chef at The Boxing Hare (formerly the Masons Arms) in Chipping Norton, West Oxfordshire.
+In 2017, Anderson was reunited with Antony Griffith Harris when he became head chef at The Boxing Hare (formerly the Masons Arms) in Chipping Norton, West Oxfordshire.